flextype/docs.flextype.org/site/entries/en/themes/twig-filters-functions/entry.md

 ---
 title: Twig Filters & Functions
+description: Twig already provides an extensive list of filters, functions, and tags, Flextype also provides a selection of useful additions to make the process of theming easier.
 ---

 Twig already provides an extensive list of [filters, functions, and tags](https://twig.symfony.com/doc/2.x/), Flextype also provides a selection of useful additions to make the process of theming easier.